Generic selectors

 Post Type Selectors

-Do you want to better understand what mechanical momentum is, how it is calculated and why it is so important?
+Do you want to better understand what mechanical impulse is, how it is calculated and why it is so important?
+What is its relationship to other quantities such as momentum or energy?

-The online simulations of mechanical impulse on this page will help you to better understand this important concept of physics, how it is calculated and how it is related to other quantities.
+The online mechanical impulse simulations on this page will help you to better understand this important concept of physics, how it is calculated and how it is related to other quantities.

-Mechanical momentum is a physical quantity that is defined as the product of the force acting on an object and the time during which the force acts.
-Mathematically, mechanical momentum is expressed as J = F ∆t, where J is the momentum, F is the force and ∆t is the time during which the force acts.
+Mechanical impulse is a physical quantity that is defined as the product of the force acting on an object and the time during which the force acts.
+Mathematically, impulse is expressed as J = F ∆t, where J is the impulse, F is the force and ∆t is the time during which the force acts.

-The law of conservation of mechanical momentum states that, in an isolated system, the total amount of mechanical momentum before and after a collision is the same.
-This means that if two objects collide, the sum of their mechanical impulses before the collision is equal to the sum of their mechanical impulses after the collision.
+The law of conservation of impulse states that, in an isolated system, the total amount of impulse before and after a collision is the same.
+This means that if two objects collide, the sum of their impulses before the collision is equal to the sum of their impulses after the collision.

 Impact force and collision time

-To inject a given quantity of motion (momentum) into an object by impact, the force required is inversely proportional to the time of application.
+To inject a given momentum into an object by impact, the force required is inversely proportional to the time of application.

 Velocity maximization